KN-Integra/integra.content/README.md

 ## How to add new image

-To add new image you need to use the image storage use [PostIMG](https://postimg.cc/) and copy the link to the image.
+To add new image you need to use the image storage such as [PostIMG](https://postimg.cc/) and copy the link to the image.
 Then you can use this link in your markdown file.

 ## What you shouldn't do